system76/docs/_articles/upgradeNew.md

 You will want to be present throughout the upgrade process as there may be prompts requiring your input.

+###### Notes about computers with Nvidia graphics

+If your computer has a 6th-Generation Core processor and Nvidia graphics using the _open source Nouveau driver_, you should wait until after 28th April, 2016 to upgrade your computer.
+Systems using the proprietary Nvidia driver will not have problems with the upgrade.

 ---

 If asked about installation of `grub_pc` during the upgrade, you should select to **_Install the Package Maintainer's version_**, not the default option.